Kintyre/ksconf/.splunkbase/details.md

 This Splunk app comes bundled with a CLI tool that helps manage other Splunk apps.
 While this is not a traditional use case for a Splunk app, it is a very quick and easy way to deploy ksconf.

 Why did we make this a Splunk app?
-Well, while ksconf is technically just a Python package that can be deployed in a variety of ways, we found that the logistics of getting it deployed can be quite difficult due to a packaging issues, legacy cruft, and OS limitations.
+While ksconf is technically just a Python package that can be deployed in a variety of ways, we found that the logistics of getting it deployed can be quite difficult due to a packaging issues, legacy cruft, and OS limitations.
 This approach avoids all that mess.

 # Getting Started

-Full documentation for ksconf and, therefore this app, is hosted at read-the-docs.
-A full copy of the `ksconf` documentation is also included, just like how Splunk ships with a fully copy of the docs in the system/README folder.
+Full documentation for ksconf, including this app, is hosted at read-the-docs.
+A full copy of the `ksconf` documentation is also included, similar to how Splunk ships with a full copy of the docs in the system/README folder.
 (And all the air-gapped people rejoice! but sadly, no one could hear them.)

 ## Docs